-In this newly updated review, we once again put cycling shorts through the roughest tests to see what shorts out-pace the competition.
-We tested the shorts on indoor and outdoor rides.
+In this ever-updated review, we once again put cycling shorts through the roughest tests to see which models out-pace the competition.
+We tested them on indoor and outdoor rides.
 We rode up mountain passes at dawn and in thunderstorms, we raced in criteriums, road races, and time trial hill climbs.
 We took the shorts on lonely highways across desert landscapes both during the heat of the day and during the chilly nights.
-We rose them on iconic, torturous rides like the 85-mile LeMond Loop made famous by past Tour de France winner Greg LeMond and the Death Ride, a.k.a.: "the 128-mile Tour of the California Alps."
-We crashed in them, we washed them repeatedly because they/we were sweaty, stinky, and dirty, we completely soaked them in tests to check their capacity to wick away moisture and we wore them to coffee houses, grocery stores, and Pilates classes because, hey, the life of a woman on a bike is a busy one.
+We wore them on iconic, torturous rides like the 85-mile LeMond Loop (made famous by past Tour de France winner Greg LeMond) and the Death Ride, a.k.a.: "the 128-mile Tour of the California Alps."
+We crashed in them, we washed them repeatedly because they/we were sweaty, stinky, and dirty, we completely soaked them with a hose to check their capacity to wick away moisture, and we wore them to coffee houses, grocery stores, and Pilates classes because, hey, the life of a woman on a bike is a busy one.

 Comfort & Fit

-We hired Captain Obvious to write this section for us: we tested Comfort and Fit by repeatedly putting on the shorts, wearing them on rides, and assessing how we felt.
+We tested Comfort and Fit by repeatedly putting on the shorts, wearing them on rides, and assessing how we felt.
 Then, we washed the shorts and tried them on again.
 We asked ourselves: what, if anything, changed?
 We watched for bulges or unnecessary folding, or if a garment felt like it wasn't made for the unique body position of the road cyclist, which requires that the waist be higher on the back.

-We rode in the saddle, out of the saddle, and (even once) we fell off the saddle, all the while keeping notes on how we felt in the short and how the short felt against our skin.
+We rode in the saddle, out of the saddle, and (once) we fell off the saddle, all the while keeping notes on how we felt in the short and how the short felt against our skin.

 Padding & Protection

-In the process of completing this review, we have formulated a Public Service Announcement (PSA) for every single person interested in purchasing a cycling short.
+In the process of completing this review, we have formulated a Public Service Announcement (PSA) for every single person interested in purchasing cycling shorts.
 Did you know that all quality cycling shorts are created equal up to approximately 40 miles or two hours in the saddle?
-This, much like your Aerobic Threshold, marks the territory between "it's all good" and "ouch!"
+This, much like your Aerobic Threshold, marks the territory between "it's all good" and "ouch."

-To be blunt, we tested durability by riding in these shorts A LOT.
-If the day involved a bike somehow, the nine shorts included in this review went along for the ride.
+We tested durability by riding in these shorts A LOT.
+If the day involved a bike somehow, at least one of the ten shorts included in this review went along for the ride.

 The shorts were subjected to efficiency testing on a trainer calibrated to measure pedal stroke, power, and left/right balance.
-They went with us on one, two, three, four, five and even an 8.5-hour ride.
+They went with us on one, two, three, four, five, and even an 8.5-hour ride.
 Then, we scrutinized each short for signs of wear.
 We also took into consideration the manufacturer's warranty that accompanies each garment.
-If a seam comes loose or a logo de-lams, don't you want the peace of mind knowing that you can have the short repaired or replaced?
+If a seam comes loose or a logo de-lams, don't you want the peace of mind knowing that you can have them repaired or replaced?